This easy salmon recipe is incredibly delicious and the sauce comes together with just 3 refrigerator-door ingredients!

 Variation 1 – Crispier Top (Advanced in Oven):

-Position your oven rack approximately 6 inches below the broiler.
+- Position your oven rack approximately 6 inches below the broiler.
 Preheat the oven to 325°F. Once the oven is preheated, turn it off and turn the broiler on.
-Line a broiler-safe baking sheet with a small sheet of parchment paper (optional for easy cleanup, but parchment can burn under the broiler so watch it carefully and don’t allow excess overhang).
-Place the salmon fillets on the baking sheet skin-side down.
+Cut pieces of parchment paper to the same size as the fish (optional for easy cleanup, but parchment can burn under the broiler so watch it carefully and don’t allow excess overhang).
+The parchment should only be under the fish.
+Place the salmon fillets on the parchment paper skin-side down then place on the baking sheet.
 Lightly top the fillets with a big pinch of sea salt and a little freshly ground black pepper.

-Whisk the maple syrup, tamari, and mustard in a small mixing bowl for the marinade.
-Coat the salmon with the sauce, then place in the oven and broil for 5-7 minutes, or until cooked through.
+- Whisk the maple syrup, tamari, and mustard in a small mixing bowl for the marinade.
+Coat the salmon with the sauce, then place in the oven and broil for 5-7 minutes, or until cooked through. until opaque (or use a meat thermometer to cook to 145°F) Thick cuts may take up to 10 minutes.
 Let the salmon cool for 5 to 10 minutes before serving.
-Watch it carefully under the broiler.
+Again, this method is more advanced; watch it carefully under the broiler to make sure it doesn’t burn.

 Variation 2 – On an Outdoor Grill: